cdinger/cdinger.github.com/_posts/2017-02-24-sql-developer-radius-authentication-macos.md

 and
 [Instant Client 12.1.0.2](http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html).
 That's what I'll use in this guide.

+Download these resources directly from Oracle.
+The Homebrew packages available strip out the `.jar` files which confuses SQL Developer.

 ### 1. Install instantclient

 Download [instantclient 12.1.0.2](http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html) from Oracle.